-Since we live in an automated, you're probably not surprised to hear that your creditworthiness comes down to a single number.
+Since we live in a computer-driven world, you're probably not surprised to hear that your creditworthiness comes down to one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in calculating a score:
+While these methods vary, all of the agencies use the following to determine your credit score:

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts do you have?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted differently depending on the formula being used.
-The result is a single number: your credit score.
-Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most people getting a mortgage these days score 620 or above.
+These factors are weighted differently depending on which formula the agency uses.
+The results are added up and distilled into a single number.
+FICO scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most home buyers likely find their scores between 620 and 800.

-You can get a free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.